acisops/acis_viols_tracking/templates/viols_fptemp_11_template.rst

 {% endif %}
 {% endfor %}
 =====================  =====================  ==================  =============  =======  ===================
+{% endif %}

 Violation Trends
 ================

 {% if viols|length > 0 %}
 .. image:: ../_static/hist_{{msid.lower()}}_{{year}}.png
+{% else %}
+No violations in this period available for plotting.
 {% endif %}